JialinX/VAST2024MC2/README.md

 * **Features:**
   * Hover to see the value counts of a node(income/outcome) or name of target/source of a link
   * Dragging the node in the blank area can see the connection more clearly

+### Fishing Vessels Path Map
+#### Processed data file
+- Location: `fishing_vessel_routes.json`
+- Format: json file
+- Features:
+  - Only keep the fishing vessels data
+  - Simplify and reconstruct the data structure for easy data load

+#### Path Map
+- Location: `fishing_vessel_routes_map.html`
+- Format: Self‑contained HTML (offline; includes folium)
+- Features:
+  - Trajectory of fishing vessels on map
+  - The trajectory is draw on the real geographic location
+  - Color-coded routes and zones with embedded dwell time analysis

+### Parallel Coordinates
+- Location: `vessel_parallel_coordinates.html`
+- Format: (offline; includes Plotly JS)
+- Features:
+  - Can adjust the sequence of different dimension without changing the code
+  - Easiler to filter the data based on time and find out the potential result

+### Vessel Similarity
+- Location: `vessel_similarity.html`
+- Format: (offline; includes Plotly JS)
+- Features:
+  - Ranking the vessels' similarity score from high to low, vessels with higher score means it is more suspicious

 ## Notes